Ircama/hostp2pd/README.md

 # Compatibility

+*hostp2pd* has been tested with:

+- wpa_cli and wpa_supplicant version v2.8-devel
-hostp2pd has been tested with Python 3.7.3 on Debian (Raspberry Pi OS Buster).
+- Python 3.7.3 on Debian (Raspberry Pi OS Buster).
 Python 2 is not supported.

 Only UNIX operating systems running *wpa_supplicant* and *wpa_cli* are allowed.